jacebenson/cedar/docs/docs/realtime.md

 ### Countdown Timer Example

-Counts down from a starting values by an interval.
+Counts down from a starting value by an interval.

 ```graphql
 subscription CountdownFromInterval {